The short answer

 Kratom withdrawal typically lasts 7 to 14 days.
 Symptoms begin 6 to 12 hours after the last dose, peak during days 1 to 3 with anxiety, muscle aches, GI upset, and severe insomnia, then physical symptoms substantially fade by day 7.
 Cravings and low mood (post-acute withdrawal) commonly persist 2 to 4 weeks.
 Buprenorphine-based medication-assisted treatment compresses the rough window from weeks to days for most patients.

 Kratom withdrawal is real, clinically significant, and for many patients harder than they expect.
-The good news is that because kratom’s active compounds work on the same mu-opioid receptors that other opioids do, the medical treatment that works for opioid withdrawal also works for kratom withdrawal — including buprenorphine-based MAT.
+Because kratom’s active compounds work on the same mu-opioid receptors that other opioids do, the medical treatment that works for opioid withdrawal also works for kratom withdrawal — including buprenorphine-based MAT.
 Here’s what you’re typically looking at if you’re coming off kratom.

 Why Kratom & 7-OH Withdrawal Is Opioid-Type